-Playing Eastern Mind: The Lost Souls of Tong-Nou for the first time is a life-affirming moment.
-In a world where games need to be marketable, along comes one so incomprehensible that I mistook it for a fevered dream for nearly a decade afterward.
+The first time I played Eastern Mind: The Lost Souls of Tong Nou, I mistook it for a fever dream for nearly a decade afterward.

 Rin can accomplish little at first, let alone enter the mountain where the kings of Tong-Nou have trapped his soul.
 To advance, he must die and descend into the Tree of Life.
 From within the roots, he can “transmigrate” into nine other lives from the four worlds of Tong-Nou: time, life, dreaming, and desire.
-Each represents a different part of Rin.
-Through these lives, Rin must collect the five elemental “magatamas” that contain his soul and, essentially, discover himself.
-Death is frequent but not penalized; going with the Eastern spiritual theme, death represents a new beginning and lets you reselect whichever life you want.
+Each life represents a different part of Rin that he must experience and learn from.
+Through these lives, Rin must collect the five elemental magatamas that contain his soul and, essentially, rebuild himself.
+Death is frequent and not only not penalized but encouraged; in keeping with the Eastern spiritual theme, death represents a new beginning and lets you reselect whichever life you want.

-Apart from the batshit insane creative direction, Eastern Mind‘s greatest asset is its non-linearity.
-Each of the nine lives has a different objective which, while ostensibly based in a specific part of Tong-Nou, takes you on a whirlwind tour of the island.
+As befits a self-guided journey of the soul, Eastern Mind is a non-linear experience.
+Each of Rin’s nine lives carries a different objective which, while ostensibly based in a specific part of Tong-Nou, takes you on a whirlwind tour of the island.
 As long as you complete all nine at some point, you can follow whatever meandering path through the hub world that you want.
 At least half of the game’s content is optional, so you can pick and choose what you do to finish each life.
-To get one important item, for example, you can either find it in a chest or buy it with the aforementioned amulet.
-Or you can use that amulet as a Get Out of Death Free card.
+To get a gudebook to the island, for example, you can either find it in a chest or trade for it with an amulet you brought on your journey.
+Or you can use that amulet to save yourself from death.

-Consider the golden Helix Palace hidden in the Land of Desire, an optional area that gives you a few items you would otherwise need to find at the Phantom Marketplace.
-Within the Helix Palace is a series of rooms that fatally indulge your sins, such as force-feeding you until you explode or giving you a disease for raping an abstract object.
+Consider the golden Helix Palace hidden in the Land of Desire, a scene emblematic of the game’s surreal expression of spirituality.
+The palace indulges in sins and vices to fatal extremes, such as force-feeding you gourmet food until you explode.
 One of these sins is, oddly enough, eternal life.
 In the Room of Immortality, a creature that resembles the moon will either kill you or bless you with the infinite “life of gold.”
 If you’re granted the power to live forever, you’re treated to an inescapable, rapid-fire slideshow of every scene in the game, repeating endlessly.
 In Eastern Mind, death gives your life meaning.
 The only way to lose is to live forever.

-Osamu Sato followed that path but took a detour through the deep, bizarre recesses of his mind, literally and figuratively.
-The otherwise coherent philosophical underpinnings only draw attention to how strange the rest of the game is.
-Eastern Mind frequently feels like it works on a different wavelength from the rest of the planet, making in-jokes and references that seemingly no other human would get.
-This article could go on for several pages just listing out all the inexplicable parts of the game:
+Osamu Sato followed that path but took a detour deep through his mind, literally and figuratively.
+The otherwise coherent philosophical underpinnings only draw attention to how strange it can be.
+Eastern Mind frequently feels like it works on a different wavelength, making in-jokes and references we’re not a part of.
+A few details I couldn’t find anywhere else to mention:

-- Three of the nine lives are just cutscenes.
+- Three of the nine lives are cutscenes.
 One is immediately crushed under the weight of its greed and desire, while another is frozen in ice and explodes as a reflex reaction to intruders.
-While playing as anyone else, you can track down the one that’s frozen and kill it yourself, which is a massive middle finger to the concept of linear time.
+While playing as any other life, you can find yourself still frozen here and ready to explode, suggesting that time might flow differently on this island.

 - The game includes an “Illustrated Book” which provides clues to the personalities of each of the various creatures you find in Tong-Nou.
 Some are not so useful; one creature is called a “youthful nihilist,” while another apparently enjoys New Year’s Day.

 - Clicking on random spots on Tong-Nou will cause, among other things, a random drill to burst out of its skull and leak green blood.
 Also, it vomits eyeballs, and one of its cheeks contains dozens of screaming eyeballs.
-If you haven’t noticed, Osamu Sato apparently has a thing for eyeballs.
+(Osamu Sato apparently had a thing for eyeballs.)

-- A three-minded creature appears, has an existential crisis, and commits suicide within 10 seconds.
+- A three-minded creature appears, has an existential crisis, and dies within moments of meeting you.

-The game’s internal logic is chaotic but distressingly consistent.
+The game’s chaotic internal logic follows its own rhythm with distressing consistency.
 So what if there’s a mysterious, bronze-colored creature that says “Fun!” repeatedly and runs across the screen?
 Eastern Mind doesn’t need to explain him; it’s all there in the guidebook.
 Can’t figure out the puzzle with the giant computer in the “Fire-Tower of Time Tong-tah”?
-Too bad.
-You’re just along for an ambling vacation through the island of Tong-Nou and, by extension, Osamu Sato’s imagination.
-He threw every ounce of his creativity into this one, from the spastically energetic music to the Jell-O-by-way-of-a-BeDazzler visual style.
+It’ll make sense eventually.
+You’re just along for an ambling tour through the island of Tong-Nou and, by extension, Osamu Sato’s imagination.
+He threw every ounce of his creativity into this one, from the violently energetic music to the bedazzled-Jello character design.

-Eastern Mind‘s philosophy presents an interesting perspective on life and what defines success.
-As the ending explains, Tong-Nou is not an island that devours souls but rather one that purifies them.
+As the ending explains, Tong-Nou is not an island that devours souls but rather purifies them.
 A visit to Tong-Nou is a time for relaxation, for learning, and for understanding.
-The game presents just such a voyage; its interlocking paths and open-ended exploration offer an exciting (if disorienting) turn on the adventure game.
-But you’ll struggle until the very end to notice how inventive the game is, because it’s really fucking weird.
+Eastern Mind presents just such a voyage: its interlocking, allegorical world offers an eye-opening (if disorienting) change of pace – and a unique perspective on life and what defines success.

 It has already become the discontinuance of making.